|adx - addressbook.xml|

 QR Code generation of any kind (completely offline)

-1. Using Settings in addressbook.xml under <settings> tag
+1. [final since v1.50] Custom settings in addressbook.xml under <settings> tag

-2. Quick Access allows putting contact fields on right side e.g. <misc access="quick">
+2. [experimental] Quick Access allows putting contact fields on right side e.g. <misc access="quick">

-Actually, THIS website is also using the experimental features.
+Actually, THIS website is also using these new features.
 It was just HTMLized for better SEO.
 See original index.xml

 vCard - Supported online accounts

-Matrix, Skype, Twitter, Facebook, Google, digg, tumblr, pinterest,
+Matrix, Skype, TikTok, Twitter, Facebook, Google, digg, tumblr, pinterest,

 YouTube, Vimeo, imdb, trakt, last.fm, Hype Machine, AllMusic, bandcamp,